-Top Ten Best Exercises for Your Chest
+Top 10 Best Exercises for Your Chest

-Whether you are a male wanting to pump up your pecs or a female wanting to add a little extra size to your bust, chest exercises are an effective way to reach your goals.You can choose between bodyweight exercises or lifting weights (dumbbells, barbells, kettlebells, etc. ) and get great results.
+You can choose between bodyweight exercises or lifting weights (dumbbells, barbells, kettlebells, etc.) to achieve great results.
 The major factor is determined by your goals.
-If you want to add size and muscle mass, you'll need to do a different set or exercises than if you are trying to add power or strength.
-Larger muscles don't always equate to stronger muscles.
+If you want to add size and muscle mass, you'll need to perform a different set of exercises than if you are trying to increase power or strength.
+It is important to note that larger muscles don't always equate to stronger muscles.

-Below are some of the best workouts you can do to increase both size and strength of your chest muscles.
+Below are some of the best workouts you can do to increase both the size and strength of your chest muscles.

 While you may think doing push-ups is boring and antiquated, try doing them correctly instead of the way you've probably been doing them.
 Keep your elbows touching your ribs/sides the entire way.
 Once you can do 100 straight like that, start making them uneven and work up to a one-armed push-up.
 I'm not talking about the wide-legged Rocky style, but a true, feet-together, elbow-touching-your-side one-armed push-up.